Start9Labs/lnbits-startos/instructions.md

 ## Using LNBits

 To use LNBits, simply click `LAUNCH UI` and create your first wallet.
-LNBits will present a warning, asking you to bookmark your wallet url. _You can ignore this_. embassyOS automatically saves your wallet URLs and displays them in the Properties page of your LNBits service dashboard.
+LNBits will present a warning, asking you to bookmark your wallet url. _You can ignore this_.
+StartOS automatically saves your wallet URLs and displays them in the Properties page of your LNBits service dashboard.